ECMWFCode4Earth/fire-forecast/README.md

 ```
 The resulting timeseries can be used for analysing longer timeseries than the two day snippets that are used in the training of the models.
 #### 1.3 Cutting timeseries into 2 day samples for the deep learning models
 The goal of our models is to predict the fire radiative power of a full day, based on the fire of the previous day, its rate of measurement and meteorological data of the full 2 days.
-To split the long timeseries into 2 day samples, we use the `fire_forecast.data_preparation.cut_data` script.
+To split the long timeseries into 2 day samples, we use the `fire_forecast.data_preparation.cut_data_all_samples` script.
 The script takes a netcdf file with the fire timeseries and the meteorological data and splits it into 2 day samples.
 Additionally it splits the data into train, test and validation sets.
 The usage is as follows:
 ```
-usage: cut_data.py [-h] [--output_path OUTPUT_PATH] [--fire_number_threshold FIRE_NUMBER_THRESHOLD] [--measurement_threshold MEASUREMENT_THRESHOLD] data_paths [data_paths ...]
+usage: cut_data_all_shifts.py [-h] [--output_path OUTPUT_PATH] [--fire_number_threshold FIRE_NUMBER_THRESHOLD] [--measurement_threshold MEASUREMENT_THRESHOLD] [--validation_split VALIDATION_SPLIT]

-Script to select data from dataset.
+                              [--test_split TEST_SPLIT]
+                              data_paths [data_paths ...]

+Script to select 48 hour snippets from long timeseries.
+Additionally, snippets are produced with 23 houly shifts for all possible 48 hour snippets.

 positional arguments:
   data_paths            Paths of data to read.